spatie/docs.spatie.be-old/resources/views/menu/v1/usage/determining-the-active-items.md

 ## Manually Activating Items

-Menu items are required to implement an `isActive` method. `setActive` and `setInactive` are optional, but available on all default item implementations via the `Activatable` trait.

-Items can be set active manually:
+All items have an `isActive`, `setActive` and `setInactive` method.
+The last two allow you to manually determine whether an item is active or not (by default all items are inactive).

 ```php
 Menu::new()->add(Link::to('#', 'Active')->setActive());